WEST VIRGINIA

 October 10, 1926: "The Pinnacle Knob tower telephone is served from the New Creek Valley line which is connected with the Keyser central office."
 (Charleston Gazette)

-Webster County West Virginia Division of Forestry
+Clay County - West Virginia Division of Forestry

 POTATO HILL

-Webster County
+Webster County - State

 May 9, 1913: A sum of $81.00 was spent on a contract in the establishment of a lookout structure.
 (West Virginia - Forest, Game & Fish Warden Biennial Report 1913-14)